Warnings for Asparlas

 Hypersensitivity

-Grade 3 and 4 hypersensitivity reactions including anaphylaxis have been reported in clinical trials with ASPARLAS with an incidence between 7 to 21% [see CONTRAINDICATIONS , ADVERSE REACTIONS].
-Hypersensitivity reactions observed with other asparaginases include angioedema, lip swelling, eye swelling, erythema, blood pressure decreased, bronchospasm, dyspnea, pruritus and rash.
+Grade 3 and 4 hypersensitivity reactions, including anaphylaxis, have been reported in clinical trials with ASPARLAS with an incidence between 7 and 21% [see CONTRAINDICATIONS, ADVERSE REACTIONS].
+Hypersensitivity reactions observed with other asparaginases include angioedema, lip swelling, eye swelling, erythema, blood pressure decreased, bronchospasm, dyspnea, pruritus, and rash [see ADVERSE REACTIONS].

 Pancreatitis

-Cases of pancreatitis have been reported in clinical trials with ASPARLAS with an incidence between 12 to 16% [see ADVERSE REACTIONS].
+Cases of pancreatitis have been reported in clinical trials with ASPARLAS with an incidence between 12 and 16% [see ADVERSE REACTIONS].
 Hemorrhagic or necrotizing pancreatitis have been reported with other asparaginases.

 Thrombosis